OutSystems/docs-odc/src/eap/neo-differences.md

 tags:
 ---

-# Neo onboarding for OutSystems developers
+# Onboarding for OutSystems developers

 This article summarizes behavior that developers familiar with OutSystems 11 may find helpful when learning about Project Neo.